-The graphs on the following page depict the number of viral copies of SARS-COV-2 that have been isolated in participating wastewater treatment plants in Connecticut counties.
-The number of viral copies have been elevated in

-Hartford County since this past July and follow nationwide trends.
-Fairfield and New London counties wastewater results are higher than nationwide trends.
+The graphs below depict the number of viral copies of SARS-COV-2 that have been isolated in participating wastewater treatment plants in Connecticut counties as of October 19, 2023.
+The number of viral copies have been elevated in Hartford County since this past July and follow nationwide trends.
+Connecticut's numbers are following Nationwide trends for COVID-19 wastewater surveillance.